The Basic Mask—"Lights"

-Luminosity masks are nothing more than selections based on the brightness values of the image.
+Luminosity masks are nothing more than selections based on the brightness values, more accurately referred to luminance, of the image.
 The basic luminosity mask, called "Lights", selects pixels in proportion to their brightness in the image.
 There are three different ways to create this basic luminosity mask (Figure 1).
 I'll list all three alternatives, but you only need to do one of them to create the selection.

 The marching ants appear on the image to define the selection (Figure 2).
 Since Photoshop only puts marching ants around pixels that are at least 50% selected, and since this selection is based on the brightness of the image, the marching ants only appear around pixels that are equivalent to 50% gray or brighter.
 I'll discuss this in more detail later.
 For now it should be obvious that the marching ants are enclosing the lighter areas of the image.